o-x-y-g-e-n/bestuxschool/content/posts/2021-05-20--university-of-maryland-college-park/index.md

 ---

-## Careers after Master of Master of Human Computer Interaction (HCIM) - University of Maryland [🔗](https://ischool.umd.edu/academics/master-of-science-in-human-computer-interaction/faq)
+## Careers after Master of Master of Human Computer Interaction (HCIM) - University of Maryland [read more](https://ischool.umd.edu/academics/master-of-science-in-human-computer-interaction/faq)
 Graduates from the University of Maryland's department of Human Computer Interaction find careers as designers and researchers who improve people's interactions with technology and the world around them.

 ### Companies